 - a person's sex life or sexual orientation

 - genetic data

-- biometric data that uniquely identifies a person.
+- biometric data that is being used to uniquely identify a person.

 Authorities may process personal data relating to criminal convictions and offences